1. How can we affect change?

 4. Who do we serve?

-We serve Palestinian children living in the Occupied Palestinian Territories, which include: Gaza, the West Bank, and East Jerusalem.
+We serve Palestinian children living in the Occupied Palestinian Territory, which includes the West Bank, including East Jerusalem, and the Gaza Strip.
 At present, we do not serve Palestinians citizens of Israel.

 5. How do we verify information?